otavioon/COLA-2022-Tools/README.md

 # Experimental artefact (COLA'22)

-This repository contains the experimental artefact used in the paper ``Program Representations for Predictive Compilation: State of Affairs in the Early 20’s''
+This repository contains the experimental artefact used in the paper "Program Representations for Predictive Compilation: State of Affairs in the Early 20’s"

 ## Contents